A Spring Thaw is unpredictable and can often feel like one step forward, two steps back.

 The story is Rated T.

 I had originally really loved the Milena character, but had no good place to put her.
-Once the story was started, though, it flowed smoothly.
-The HG Wells stories had been a bit of a hard slog in the beginning, as I knew I wanted this story to be the centerpiece and I was itching to get here.
-By the time I got here, it was all I had hoped for and more, and the transcription of the story was close to taking dictation, which is my favorite way to write.
+Once the story got started, though, it flowed smoothly.
+The HG Wells stories had started off as a bit of a hard slog, as I knew I wanted this story to serve as the centerpiece.
+So I was itching to get here.
+By the time I got here, it was all I had hoped for and more, and the transcription of the story became close to taking dictation, which is my favorite way to write.

 You can find me on Google+.